youzan/vant/packages/vant/src/toast/README.md

 ### Word Break

-Using `wordBreak` option to set whether line breaks appear wherever the text would otherwise overflow its content box.
-The default value is `break-all`, and can be set to `break-word` or `normal`.
+The `wordBreak` option controls how the text in the Toast is truncated when it exceeds the available space.
+The default value is `break-all`, and the optional values are `break-word` and `normal`.

 ```js
 import { showToast } from 'vant';